ethereum/py-evm/docs/guides/evm/understanding_the_mining_process.rst

-The last step we need to do before we can add the transaction to a block is to sign it with the private key which is as simple as calling :func:`~evm.rlp.transactions.BaseUnsignedTransaction.as_signed_transaction` with the ``SENDER_PRIVATE_KEY``.
+The last step we need to do before we can add the transaction to a block is to sign it with the private key which is as simple as calling :func:`~eth.rlp.transactions.BaseUnsignedTransaction.as_signed_transaction` with the ``SENDER_PRIVATE_KEY``.

 ::

     signed_tx = tx.as_signed_transaction(SENDER_PRIVATE_KEY)

-Finally, we can call :func:`~evm.chains.base.MiningChain.apply_transaction` and pass along the ``signed_tx``.
+Finally, we can call :func:`~eth.chains.base.MiningChain.apply_transaction` and pass along the ``signed_tx``.

 ::